sc3/26thandcalifornia-v1.0/README.md

 ```

 First, we set a constant.
 Then we update the RequireJS configuration by
 calling `require.config()`.

-Finally, we encounter our first instance of RequireJS's loading syntax.
+Finally, we encounter our first instance of
+RequireJS's loading syntax.

-Let's take a look at it in a little more detail:
+Let's take a look at it in a little more detail.
+If you know what's
+going on, or just want to know how Backbone works, skip ahead to
+[invoking Backbone](#invoking-backbone) in `js/app.js`.

 ```javascript
 require([ // List of modules to load